samuelbarrett1234/atp/README.md

 Note that, in the above example, you may need to change `atp` to `atp_Releasex64` or something similar (as in the example), depending on your build settings.
 Check the `Output` folder to see which versions of the application you have built.

 See `Docs` for documentation about context files and search settings files.
+Also, try typing `atp --help` for a full list of commands.

 ## Appendix: Prettier Printing with SQLite